calmm-js/documentation/introduction-to-calmm.md

 the list would be rerendered.

 In many cases this is good enough, but consider what happens when the list changes?
-The entire list of VDOM is recreated.
+The entire list of VDOM is recomputed.
 In a trivial case like this, it is not much of a problem, but with more complex components per item, it might lead to unacceptable performance.

 Fortunately this is not difficult to fix.
 We just cache the VDOM between